-- 2. Remove the Fiber Optic Cable gently. - 3.
-Turn the handle of the MGB module to horizontal. - 4.
-Pull out the module gently through the handle.
+- 1. Make sure there is no network activity anymore. - 2.
+Remove the Fiber-Optic Cable gently. - 3.
+Lift up the lever of the MGB module and turn it to a horizontal position. - 4.
+Pull out the module gently through the lever.

-Figure 2-22 Pull out the SFP transceiver
+Figure 2-17: How to Pull Out the SFP/SFP+ Transceiver

-Never pull out the module without pull the handle or the push bolts on the module.
-Direct pull out the module with violent could damage the module and SFP module slot of the Managed Switch.
+Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
+Directly pulling out the module could damage the module and the SFP/SFP+ module slot of the Managed Switch.